-We could literally see Anguilla from our room in Grand Case, Saint Martin, and the Bonds are never ones to pass up the opportunity to visit a new country or territory, so we decided to take a day trip to Anguilla.
+We could literally see Anguilla from our room in Grand Case, Saint Martin, and the Bonds are never ones to pass up the opportunity to visit a new country or territory, so we took a day trip to Anguilla.

 The ferry to Bowling Point, Anguilla departs from Marigot every 45 minutes and cost $20 one-way each.
-We paid on-board and in cash going to Anguilla.
-The return trip is the same, but I would recommend verifying the departure times at the end of the day to make sure you don’t miss the last one!
+We paid onboard and in cash going to Anguilla.
+The return trip is the same, but I would recommend verifying the departure times to make sure you don’t miss the last one!
 Travel time is 20 minutes and the sea can be choppy, especially during a rainstorm like when we traveled.
 It’s important to note that there are departure fees to be paid $5 leaving Saint Martin and $7 leaving Anguilla so make sure you have enough cash.

 Tourism, second to offshore banking is the most important contributor to the economy of Anguilla.
 Many livelihoods are dependent upon tourist expenditures and thus it’s a destination you can have an impact on.

 Even though the island is only 16 miles long and 3 miles wide, it’s not easy to get around unless you have your own transportation.
 The best way to see the island’s beaches is to rent a car which we did.
 Our recommendation is to rent a car from Andy’s Auto Rentals who we were referred to by a pair of travel bloggers we know and follow.
 The shop is located directly across from the port.
 The rates are good and the service quick and friendly.